shawnrowley/namemanagergo/README.md

 Developer Notes
 -----------

 Digging Golang, like a good book couldn't put it down.
+Good resources online.
 Basic CRUD GTG.

 Completed the baseline implementation to include the report.